Each guide takes 40+ hours to research, test, and write. If it saved you time, your support keeps this free for everyone.

 Thankfully, creating a custom Data Validator can be done in a few simple steps ---

-I will demonstrate how to create a Data Validator to validate that textures conform to Allar's Style Guide.
+I will demonstrate how to create a Data Validator to validate that textures conform to asset naming conventions.

 T_